brandondrew/prawn-html/README.md

 - **top**: see *position (absolute)*
 - **width**: for *img* tag, support also percentage, ex. `<img src="image.jpg" style="width: 50%; height: 200px"/>`

-The above attributes supports the `initial` value to reset them to their original value.
+The above attributes support the `initial` value to reset them to their original value.

 For colors, the supported formats are:
 - 3 hex digits, ex. `color: #FB1`;